google/flutter-desktop-embedding/plugins/sample/README.md

 ### Windows

 - Change `sample` in all the filenames to your plugin's name.
-- Change the `ProjectName` in plugin.vcxproj to your plugin's name.
+- Change the `ProjectName` in `plugin.vcxproj` to your plugin's name.
+- Change the `ProjectGuid` in `plugin.vcxproj` to a new, randomly-generated v4 UUID (all upper case, to avoid issues with Visual Studio).
+You can use any UUID generator that supports v4 for this, such as:
+    - Running `New-Guid` in PowerShell
+    - Using an online UUID generator
 - Change the `FlutterPluginName` in `PluginInfo.props` to your plugin's name.
 - Look for comments containing `***` in the `.h` and `.cpp` file, and update the code as described in the comment.